Steak Au Poivre is one of my husband's "signature" dishes to serve me on special occasions.

 Take a steak, any steak, smash in some coarse ground black pepper, cook it in a pan over a bed of salt, add booze, and flame!

 This simple steak is one of my husband's "signature" dishes to serve me on a special occasion.

-Heat oven to 450º F.
+- Heat oven to 450º F.

 - Place a heavy ovenproof skillet, preferably your cast-iron one (you do have a cast iron fry pan right?
 If not, get one and season it well, you will LOVE it) over high heat.
 When the pan is hot, put a layer of salt on the bottom, once the salt just starts to brown, add the steaks.
 Cook until browned, about 3 minutes; then turn and place a pat of butter on the top of each steak, place in the oven, and cook for 3 to 5 minutes more.
 Remove the steaks from the pan to warmed plates, then add a dash of tabasco, Worcestershire, lemon juice, and the cognac into the pan, stand back, and carefully pull the pan down to ignite the cognac, once the flame subsides swirl the drippings around and pour over the steak.
 Sprinkle with the parsley and chives and serve